 Applying for the Fellowship Program

 APPLICATIONS FOR SUMMER 2018 ARE NOW CLOSED.
 The 2018 program dates are June 11 through August 17.
 Successful applicants receive a stipend, an opportunity for housing, and a nominal budget for research.
 Applications are accepted from January 1 through February 23.
 Please note: This program is only open to U.S. citizens and permanent residents.
 Graduating seniors and recent graduates may not apply.

 The following application materials should be submitted on the application website:

 1. Cover letter (one page maximum), describing: why you would like to participate in the CTS-URF program; your career goals and how this program will help you meet them; prior research experience (if any); and your mentor and/or research area preference).

 2. Curriculum vitae or resume.

 The Morton Arboretum is a champion of diversity, supporting a culture of inclusion that attracts, inspires, and engages people to achieve success.
-The Center to Tree Science - Undergraduate Research Fellowship (CTS-URF) is particularly interested in increasing the numbers of women, underrepresented minorities, persons with disabilities, and veterans of the U.S. Armed Services in research.
+The Center for Tree Science - Undergraduate Research Fellowship (CTS-URF) is particularly interested in increasing the numbers of women, underrepresented minorities, persons with disabilities, and veterans of the U.S. Armed Services in research.
 CTS-URF projects are strongly encouraged to involve students who are members of these groups, as well as first-year and second-year undergraduates who are at earlier stages in their college experience.

 Please contact firstname.lastname@example.org with questions.